 There is an Ethiopian legend about a shepherd boy, Alemayu, that speaks to me of the power of hope.
 Alemayu had to spend the night on a bitterly cold mountain.
 He had only a very thin cloth to wear.
 To the amazement of all the villagers, he returned alive and well.
 When they asked him how he survived, he replied:

+The night was bitter.
+When all the sky was dark, I thought I would die.
+Then far, far off, I saw a shepherd’s fire on another mountain.
+I kept my eyes on the red glow in the distance, and I dreamed of being warm.
+And that is how I had the strength to survive.
 Each of us had “shepherd’s fire on another mountain” that has kept our hope alive.
 When The nights of our life have been dark and bitterly cold, we have seen something “far, far off” that helped us to survive.
 This “fire” has given us the courage to recover our lost self and to believe in the dreams that stir in our soul.

 The time comes when we need to move on, when it is no longer appropriate or healthy to stay logged in the darkness or pain of past wounding.
 Slowly we move forward with a new understanding of how we are to live the next part of our life.
 Hope encourages us toward new beginnings.